-Once someone has decided to use a non-public data set from the Colorado All Payer Claims Database (CO APCD) for their investigation, it is crucial that they request the right information to answers to the questions being asked.
-While that sounds like it would be a relatively straight-forward determination, in many cases it is not.
-The Data Element Request Form, which requestors use to choose the pieces of information for their analysis, contains 455 separate items to select from, plus different ways to filter the data, and special groupers that organize the claims based on specific criteria.
+Once someone has decided to use a non-public data set from the Colorado All Payer Claims Database (CO APCD), it is crucial that they request the right information to answer their questions.
+While that sounds like a relatively straight-forward determination, in many cases it is not.
+The Data Element Request Form, which requestors use to choose the pieces of information for their analysis, contains over 450 separate items to select from, plus different ways to filter the data, and special groupers that organize the claims based on specific criteria.

-In addition, they must consider whether the data they need contains protected health information (PHI) as that will require them to adhere to HIPAA criteria for release and the minimum necessary rule stating they can only receive the smallest amount of data necessary to complete the analysis.
-While CIVHC Health Data Solutions Consultants and Analysts help each requestor through the application process, carefully thinking through the completion of the Element Request Form can save requestors incredible amounts of time and help ensure the data will answer their questions once their CO APCD non-public release is delivered.
+In addition, they must consider whether the data they need contains protected health information (PHI) which requires adherence to HIPAA criteria for release and the minimum necessary rule stating they can only receive the smallest amount of data necessary to complete the analysis.
+While CIVHC Health Data Solutions Consultants and Analysts help each requestor through the application process, carefully thinking through the completion of the Data Element Request Form can save requestors incredible amounts of time and help ensure the data they receive will answer their questions.

-The main tab of the Data Element Request workbook is made up of a large table of data elements that requestors can choose to include in their non-public CO APCD data release.
-It is loosely based on the how information is submitted to the CO APCD under the Data Submission Guide (DSG), breaking down the smaller parts of a claim from left to right.
+The main tab of the Data Element Request workbook contains a large table of data elements that requestors can choose to include in their release.
+It is loosely based on how information is submitted to the CO APCD under the Data Submission Guide (DSG), breaking down the smaller parts of a claim from left to right.

 The far-right columns indicate how each of these data elements are displayed in the CO APCD and how many characters the fields contain.
-The data elements themselves are defined in columns to the left, followed by their code in the DSG (if applicable) and the security level of the element – or what type of release can it be included in: de-identified, limited, or fully-identified.
+The data elements themselves are defined in columns to the left, followed by their code in the DSG (if applicable) and the PHI security level of the element – or what type of release it falls under: de-identified, limited, or fully-identified.

-CIVHC makes suggestions about elements that may be helpful for the desired analysis and requestors indicate their final selections in the columns in the center of the page.
+CIVHC makes suggestions about elements that may be helpful for the desired analysis and requestors indicate their final selections on the page.
 The Instructions and Standards tab in the workbook provides additional information about some of the data elements and the nature of the claim fields.

 Groupers and Filters